 It's also possible to see northern lights in the vicinity of Oslo.
 However, the chances are rather small since the capital lies too far south to be a good aurora borealis viewing spot.
 Oslo residents get lucky to see the amazing sight just a few times per year, and usually, it's announced in the news, so that as many people as possible can witness the phenomenon.
 If you are lucky to be in Oslo at the right moment, head to Sognsvann lake to make the most beautiful pictures.

-If you are in Oslo and really want to see northern lights, the best option is to hop on a plane to Tromsø or Arctic Circle locations.
+If you are in Oslo and really want to see the Northern Lights, the best option is to hop on a plane to Tromsø or Arctic Circle locations.
 Try to get at least to Bodø for the proper aurora borealis experience.
+Located near Rønvikfjellitb mountain, Bodø is a great place to find open sky and beautiful scenery to enjoy the Northern Lights.
 For higher chances, check the weather forecast to make sure the skies are not clouded.